IAliceBobI/sy-tomato-plugin/README.md

 ## Reading Point

-*A reading point is the last position you read in a document.
-We store it in a `bookmark` and automatically remove other `bookmarks` within the current file.
-This keeps only one `bookmark` in this file.*
+*A reading point refers to the last position you read in a document.
+We save it as a `bookmark` and automatically remove any other `bookmarks` within the current file.
+This ensures that there is only one `bookmark` within the document.*

 ### First, click on the `content block` you want to set as the reading point.
 Then, you can either select "Set reading point" from the `Command Palette` by pressing `Shift+Alt+P` or use the shortcut `Ctrl+2`.